 Hamilton: So is independence, we have to start somewhere

-A professor of constitutional law at Cornell University, Aziz Rana said “We have an amendment process that’s the hardest in the world to enact,”.
-I'm not sure whether to agree with him on this view or not, but considering that a Congress is having good luck if they can even pass a bill, I suppose ratifying a structural change to government is at least a little more than difficult, what with the 3/4ths majority of all red, blue and purple states having to agree on such a change.
+A professor of constitutional law at Cornell University, Aziz Rana, said, “We have an amendment process that’s the hardest in the world to enact.”
+I'm not sure whether to agree with him on this view or not, but considering that Congress is having good luck if they can even pass a bill, I suppose ratifying a structural change to government is at least a little more than difficult, what with the 3/4ths majority of all red, blue and purple states having to agree on such a change.
 Considering the odds of 12,000 amendments proposed, 27 being adopted puts amendments at a track record of about a 0.00225% win rate.

-The Constitution is a valuable document and it meant a lot to the people that dedicated their lives to creating it.
-It meant a lot to Hamilton, and the 39 people that signed it.
+The Constitution is a valuable document, and it meant a lot to the people that dedicated their lives to creating it.
+It meant a lot to Hamilton and the 39 people that signed it.
 It meant a lot to the generations of lawmakers and justices who defended it.
-It must have had very personal meaning to the people that have formed the original United States Government.
+It must have had very personal meaning to the people that formed the original United States Government.
 Some put everything into the Constitutional Convention.
 Some gave their lives.

 We're still disputing its meaning, with no less than eight methods of interpretation.
 But beyond the words, it doesn't mean the same to us today as it did back in 1788.
-Even our divided Supreme Court doesn't agree on its meaning.
+Even our divided Supreme Court disagrees on its meaning.
 It’s full of contradictions, but so is independence.